-The day after Memorial Day is deemed as “National Moving Day.”
-As a moving company, we can see why- Summer is the season for moving!
-May is the perfect time of year to start a new life: Flowers are blooming, the sun is shining, and the kids are free from that dreaded school.
-Moving is even better when you can hire someone else to take care of the hard work for you.
+The day after Memorial Day is “National Moving Day.”
+As a moving company, we can see why – summer is the season for moving!
+May is the perfect time of year to start a new life.
+Flowers are blooming, the sun is shining, and the kids have escaped from school.

 I know these situations sound horrible, and might make you wary about hiring a moving company- but do not fear!
 There are steps you can take to avoid these scams and luckily we listed them below just for you!

 To check whether or not a company has proper authority and insurance, please visit the Missouri Department of Transportation’s website.
 To check if a company is properly licensed, and to verify their safety rating and other useful information, visit the Federal Motor Carrier Safety Administration’s Company Snapshot page.

 Here are some resources you can use to report a moving company due to a scam.

 For more ideas on how to deal with a fraudulent moving company, you can read Moving Scam’s article, “I’ve Been Scammed!
 What Now?”

 Moving scame can be incredibly frightening.
 Move It With M&S, LLC has noticed a recent rise in new moving “companies” trying to advertise here in Saint Joseph.
 We want as many people to be aware of the possible scams that could be popping up in your area, and to understand what to do if you see one going on.
 We also want to tell you that it’s okay to put your trust in legit moving companies.
 As long as you follow the necessary steps to ensure your safety and the company’s trustworthiness, you’ll be sure to find an honest moving company to help you start a new life in your beautiful new home.